Around 141 Diesel-electric Locomotives Affect Train Operations - UrduPoint

 The official said the level crossing would be converted during the up-gradation of ML-I under China-Pak Economic Corridor (CPEC) project which recently approved by the Executive Committee of the National Economic Council (ECNEC).

-He said that Pakistan Railways has total 510 level crossings from Karachi Cantonment to Rawalpindi Stations which include 398 manned and 112 un-manned.
+He said that Pakistan Railways had total 510 level crossings from Karachi Cantonment to Rawalpindi Stations which include 398 manned and 112 un-manned.

 At present as many as 105 overhead, flyover bridges and 35 underpasses of Pakistan Railways were constructed by various departments over the track, the official added.